Severino/rino/README.md

-# rino
+# Rino

-My collection of useful reusable javascript components.
+Rino is my personal library for reusable javascript components.